cornerstone-consulting/INFIODocs/infio-docs.md

 ### Required SQL Server Database Permissions for Running the INFIO Tool

+> Note: These SQL Server Database permissions on all databases, including system databases, are required to run the INFIO tool.
+Without these permissions, the tool will not function properly.

 1. **SQL Server Credentials with permissions**
 To connect to your SQL Server instance, ensure the following: